 - Varicella-zoster virus (VZV): The virus that causes chickenpox or shingles can be dangerous for mothers who haven’t developed an immunity.
 Doctors need to perform prenatal tests and should give antibodies just in case.
 The baby may develop a rare birth defect called congenital varicella, which results in underdeveloped arms/legs, eye inflammation, and incomplete brain development.

-After a birth injury, parents are left with shame and heartbreak, but there are hard questions they should be asking.
+After a birth injury, parents may be left with shame and heartbreak, but there are hard questions they should be asking.
 Did the doctor not screen the mother in the standard amount of time?
 Did the nurse not note the mother’s information on the chart?
 Did a prior medical center fail to send a complete medical history for the mother?
 Was the wrong medication prescribed, or no instruction provided to the mother on how to take it?
 There are thousands of potential mistakes and combined misinformation that can lead to a baby suffering birth injury, and our Atlanta medical malpractice lawyers are here to find the truth.

 If your child had a difficult birth, you may assume the injury was your fault.
 With medical science this rigorous at play, mothers are rarely prepared to challenge a doctor’s care, even if it ended in lifelong injuries to their babies.
 That’s where a personal injury lawyer can help.

 At Grant Law Office in Atlanta, we work on a contingency fee basis, meaning we take no upfront fees to take your case.
 We are also trial attorneys, who are experienced in a courtroom setting.
 We have no interest in trying to settle a birth injury claim for the quickest, lowest amount a malpractice insurance company can get away with.
 We can see your case through to a jury trial and beyond.
-Call (404) 995-3955 or toll-free (866) 249-5513 to schedule a free case evaluation today.
+Call (404) 995-3955 to schedule a free case evaluation today.

 Contact us today for a free and comprehensive case evaluation.